Short ESG staff biographies

 Dr. Gabrielle Stoy did her undergraduate degree at Manchester University in the UK and her graduate studies at Oxford University, where she earned her doctorate.
 She worked in the Mathematics Department at Oxford University as a faculty member, and at Lady Margaret Hall (one of Oxford University's colleges), for many years before relocating to Boston with her husband, who also works in the area.
 Her mathematical interests and specialism are in Group Theory, and she has co-authored a book on Groups and Geometry.
 Her principal role in Oxford was as a tenured faculty member in the Department of Mathematics, but during the years she held many administrative positions in conjunction with this, in both the University and the College.
 For five years she was her college's Academic Co-ordinator for its "Junior Year Abroad" Visiting Students' Programme.
 Since coming to ESG she has enjoyed being able to concentrate on her main interest and enthusiasm: teaching Mathematics.
 In her spare time she enjoys swimming, music and reading.

 Graham Ramsay has worked as Program Coordinator for ESG since 2002.
+In addition, he is the Video Communications Manager in charge of introducing video components into the core GIR teaching and learning experience at ESG.
 He did his undergraduate studies at Boston University in music composition, and has studied in music programs at the Boston University Tanglewood Institute and at the Fountainebleau School in France.
 In his life outside of MIT, he works as professional photographer, videographer, and musician.
 As photographer, his work has appeared in national and international publications including the Atlantic Monthly, Time Magazine, and Figaro Magazine (France).
 As a musician, he is a regularly commissioned composer whose works are performed regularly in the US and abroad.
 His CD “The Sacred Voice,” a compilation of many of his choral works, was released by Albany Records in 2011.
-He has been teaching classes as instructor photography since 1990 at the MIT Student Art Association, and has developed and taught numerous humanities-based seminars through the Experimental Study Group since 2003.
+He taught classes in photography from 1990-2012 at the MIT Student Art Association, and has developed and taught numerous humanities-based seminars through the Experimental Study Group since 2003.
 Based on one such seminar, he co-authored the book “A Creative Guide to Exploring Your Life” with Dr. Holly Sweet, published by Jessica Kingsley in 2009.

 Alexander Slocum is the Papplardo Professor of Mechanical Engineering at MIT, a MacVicar Faculty Teaching Fellow, and a Fellow of the ASME.
 He has seven dozen U.S. patents and has helped develop 12 products that have been given R&D 100 awards.
 Alex was the Massachusetts Professor of the Year in 2000 and is the recipient of the Society of Manufacturing Engineer’s Frederick W. Taylor Research Medal, and the ASME Leonardo daVinci and Machine Design Awards.
 His current interests focus on the development of precision machines from medical devices and instruments to renewable energy harvesting and storage machines.
 Recently he served on the DoE Science Team working on the Gulf Oil Spill.
 His greatest passion is working with students, from freshman to Ph.D., they are the future of everything.
 Since high school days, Alex has had a passion for furniture making and carpentry.
 Alex also loves sports from SCUBA to snowboarding to iron-distance triathlons and marathons.